thechatgptcoder/govd/README.md

 # installation
 ## build
 > [!NOTE]
-> there's no official support for windows yet. if you want to run the bot on it, please follow [docker installation](#docker-recommended)
+> there's no official support for windows yet. if you want to run the bot on it, please follow [docker installation](#docker-recommended).

 1. clone the repository
     ```bash